laeticlo/Ectoline/readmePeptimapper.txt

 ------------------------
 From the use of MS/MS analysis data, the workflow has to : 1) confirm genes predictions ; 2) annotate new CDS; 3) correct intron-exon junctions.
 First, Peptide Sequence Tags (PST) are generated from MS/MS spectra analysis (MGF files) .
 A PST is defined as a short peptide sequence (3 to 5 amino acids) flanked by two masses corresponding to the two adjacent polypeptides.
 We align PSTs in the six reading frames.
 A hit is the location of a PST on the sequence.
 We clusterize hits according to parameters.
 Clusters obtained are evaluated and compared with the genes predictions produced by the conventional genome annotation.

-The overall Peptimapper workflow is composed of 4 binaries : LX_RunPepNovo, LXRunPepMatch, LXQualify, ClustToGff.
+The overall Peptimapper workflow is composed of 4 binaries from Ectoline project : LX_RunPepNovo, LXRunPepMatch, LXQualify, ClustToGff.

 -1-  LXRunPepNovo : takes spectra file(s) as input (dta,mgf and mzXML files) and provides a PSTs file as output.